Eternal Generation of the Son – Is it Biblical?

 1. “An eternal, personal act of the Father,

-2. wherein, by necessity of nature, not by choice of will,
+2. Wherein, by necessity of nature, not by choice of will,

 3. He generates the person (not the essence) of the Son, by communicating to Him the whole indivisible substance of the Godhead,